jardiacaj/finem_imperii/docs/3-buildings.md

 # Buildings

-Fields:

- - Level:
- - Type:
- - Quantity:
- - Settlement:
- - Owner:

 ## Residence

 Ideal usage: 7 inhabitants
 Maximum usage: 15 inhabitants

-Level 0: Shack
+Level 0: shack
-Level 1:
+Level 1: shabby house
+Level 2: simple house

 ## Grain field

-Ideal employment: 1 worker per 10 fields.
+Ideal employment: 10 workers per field.
-Max employment: 1 workers per 2 fields.
+Max employment: 20 workers per fields.

-One inhabitant needs the grain of 5 fields.

--> One worker could ideally produce food for 2 inhabitants.
+One field provides for food for 10 workers one year plus 20% surplus.

-Level 0: Barren land
+#### Level 0: low production field.

+Produces about as much as to subsist.

-Level 1: Open field
+#### Level 1: regular field

+Produces about a 20% surplus over subsistence.

+#### Level 2: fertile field

+Produces about twice as much as needed compared to subsistence.

+## Prison

+Every tile has at least one prison.
+Prisoners can be held there.
+Prisoner management always will always be controlled by the local government.

 ## Sawmill

 ## Iron mine

 ## Granary

-## Prison